How To Brand Your YouTube Channel In 9 Easy Steps

 Why Branding Matters:

 OK, so you’ve got your niche, why and superpower.
 Yay!
+If you don’t make sure you download the free workbook, fill it out and come back to here.
 Next step is to BRAND your YouTube channel and incorporate your niche in the process.
 Branding is really important and will definetely help separate you from the pack.
 I would take a little time on this and really consider the look and feel of your channel.
 People love consistency and the more you are consistent with both your channel and all graphics throughout your channel, the more people will want to stay and be part of your little world on YouTube.
 Branding is basically you telling your story and your “why” through your copy, images and artwork on your channel.
 Spending a few minutes (or hours) on your branding, no matter where you are at with your channel helps to realign your focus, niche and why.
 Please note, this doesn’t have to happen before starting your channel or before you move onto the other steps.
 Branding is something that will develop over time.
 But, its important to start thinking about these things at the beginning.

 1.)
 PicMonkey and Canva: The Essential Tools to Brand Your YouTube Channel